-arts at local festivals.
-Organizational Objectives: ✓ Apply and receive designation as an Artspace community. ✓ Establish a grant or a Revolving Loan Fund opportunity for arts centered commerce.
-Regional Objectives: ✓ Invest in music and arts venues that will attract talent and tourists to communities, develop a deep sense of community and highlight cultural assets. ✓ Map the regional artistic and cultural assets that make ✓ Provide support for arts and culture events in our region ✓ Partner with area universities, technical colleges and school districts to create rural arts programs ✓ Create a traveling art showcase that promotes art education and area artists that work in the field, including theater arts, photography, and digital art. communities in the Region Nine area unique, emphasizing minority communities.
-Support incubators of diverse talent and other arts and cultural organizations in diverse and underserved neighborhoods.
-Ensure that regional and local events are representative and inclusive to all residents by celebrating and welcoming diverse experiences, perspectives and insights.
+- ✓ Apply and receive designation as an Artspace community. - Establish a grant or a Revolving Loan Fund opportunity for arts centered commerce. - ✓ Provide support for arts and culture events in our region - ✓ Partner with area universities, technical colleges and school districts to create rural arts programs - Create a traveling art showcase that promotes art education and area artists that work in the field, including theater arts, photography, and digital art.

+- ✓ Invest in music and arts venues that will attract talent and tourists to communities, develop a deep sense of community and highlight cultural assets. - ✓ Map the regional artistic and cultural assets that make communities in the Region Nine area unique, emphasizing minority communities. - ✓ Support incubators of diverse talent and other arts and cultural organizations in diverse and underserved neighborhoods. - Ensure that regional and local events are representative and inclusive to all residents by celebrating and welcoming diverse experiences, perspectives and insights.

-Tourism"Increase our agritourism to a point which draws people into our rural region."Goal: To attract visitors and consumers to Southern Minnesota by promoting and marketing the region's amenities and scenic views, improving travel mobility within the region, and enhancing traveler's experience.
+Tourism "Increase our agritourism to a point which draws people into our rural region."

+Goal: To attract visitors and consumers to Southern Minnesota by promoting and marketing the region's amenities and scenic views, improving travel mobility within the region, and enhancing traveler's experience.

-- 10.1 Develop and implement a regional tourism strategy that capitalizes on the region's scenic river valleys and other natural resources and promotes rural and ecotourism. - 10.2 Support small travel and tourism businesses. - 10.3 Deliver quality customer service and visitor experience to all travelers. - 10.4 Develop regional agritourism initiatives to promote agriculturally based attractions and create linkages between the tourism and agricultural regional clusters. - 10.5 Protect and enhance the region's natural areas and cultural features and promote environmental education among residents. - Organizational Objectives:
+- 10.1 Develop and implement a regional tourism strategy that capitalizes on the region's scenic river valleys and other natural resources and promotes rural and ecotourism. - 10.2 Support small travel and tourism businesses. - 10.3 Deliver quality customer service and visitor experience to all travelers. - 10.4 Develop regional agritourism initiatives to promote agriculturally based attractions and create linkages between the tourism and agricultural regional clusters. - 10.5 Protect and enhance the region's natural areas and cultural features and promote environmental education among residents.

-Goal : Ensure the long-term resiliency of our communities through the triple bottom line approach to sustainability which places equal emphasis on the economy, society, and environment.
-Strategies : 11.1 Utilize our natural resources to meet the needs of the present while ensuring their availability in the future Environment and "Policies, programs, and practices that enable communities and households to both adapt to Sustainability our changing climate and reduce our contributions to it" Conduct an industry's workforce assessment to identify skills shortages and work with employers, trade unions and other relevant stakeholders to build on-the job training and align vocational training programs with industry needs.
-Work with local units of government to establish an agricultural advisory committee that focuses on agritourism.
-Collaborate with local stakeholders to access and leverage state marketing efforts. adaptation in response to the COVID-19 health crisis.
-Build a marketing strategy that highlights activities that the region offers, including camping, biking, fishing, hiking, hunting, canoeing, kayaking, mountain biking, off-highway vehicle driving, wildlife watching, and other recreational activities.
-Guarantee that travel information, marketing materials, and regional tourism websites are offered in high demand languages.
-Support agritourism by enacting zoning laws that and reduce burdens or costs on farmers.
-Incorporate agritourism planning within the community's comprehensive planning process that includes input and support from the agricultural community.
-Maintain and update travel information, safety and security measures, trends, access information, and restrictions.
-Incentivize and support new business development which directly or indirectly supports the tourism industry.
-Assess and identify the needs and challenges of the tourism and hospitality industry and develop sustainable strategies for the industry's recovery and
+- ✓ Incentivize and support new business development which directly or indirectly supports the tourism industry. - ✓ Conduct an industry's workforce assessment to identify skills shortages and work with employers, trade unions and other relevant stakeholders to build on-the job training and align vocational training programs with industry needs. - ✓ Work with local units of government to establish an agricultural advisory committee that focuses on agritourism. - ✓ Collaborate with local stakeholders to access and leverage state marketing efforts.

+- ✓ Assess and identify the needs and challenges of the tourism and hospitality industry and develop sustainable strategies for the industry's recovery and adaptation in response to the COVID-19 health crisis. - ✓ Build a marketing strategy that highlights activities that the region offers, including camping, biking, fishing, hiking, hunting, canoeing, kayaking, mountain biking, off-highway vehicle driving, wildlife watching, and other recreational activities. - ✓ Guarantee that travel information, marketing materials, and regional tourism websites are offered in high demand languages. - ✓ Support agritourism by enacting zoning laws that and reduce burdens or costs on farmers. - ✓ Incorporate agritourism planning within the community's comprehensive planning process that includes input and support from the agricultural community. - ✓ Maintain and update travel information and data sources to include new information, safety and security measures, trends, access information, and restrictions.